derek-corcoran-barrios/SustainscapesOrganizationPres/README.md

 ![](man/figures/README-unnamed-chunk-2-1.png)

-The last tremor or earthquake happened 24 km NW of Karayazı, Turkey, and had a magnitude of 5.1.
-The most intense tremor or earthquake in the last month happened southern Iran and had a magnitude of 6.3, this was updated at 20/11, 2021 13:39.
+The last tremor or earthquake happened 16 km NE of Shamakhi, Azerbaijan, and had a magnitude of 5.1.
+The most intense tremor or earthquake in the last month happened 64 km NNW of Bandar Abbas, Iran and had a magnitude of 6.3, this was updated at 20/11, 2021 17:34.
 Thanks stackoverflow!!